DiegoLibonati/ToDo-React-Redux/README.md

 ## Documentation

-### views/ToDoPresentation.jsx | views/ToDoView.jsx
+### views/ToDoPresentation.tsx | views/ToDoView.tsx

 These views will be those in which it is rendered on the same place depending on where the user is standing.
-At the beginning it is on the `ToDoPresentation.jsx` view since all the categories will be displayed.
-If the user clicks on a category, it will go to the view `ToDoView.jsx`.
+At the beginning it is on the `ToDoPresentation.tsx` view since all the categories will be displayed.
+If the user clicks on a category, it will go to the view `ToDoView.tsx`.

-### Store | globalSlice.js and todosSlice.js
+### Store | globalSlice.ts and todosSlice.ts

 Here we will find two types of slice that are saved in the store.
-We have the `globalSlice.js` which will be in charge of containing the states and the reducers of global functions such as modals or alert operation etc. While the Slice of `todosSlice.js` takes care of the main functionality of this application, saving the state of the ToDos and also its reducers to be able to handle them.
+We have the `globalSlice.ts` which will be in charge of containing the states and the reducers of global functions such as modals or alert operation etc. While the Slice of `todosSlice.ts` takes care of the main functionality of this application, saving the state of the ToDos and also its reducers to be able to handle them.

-### hooks/useForm.js
+### hooks/useForm.tsx

-The `useForm.js` we will use to handle all the forms of our application.
+The `useForm.tsx` we will use to handle all the forms of our application.
 In it you can save the value of the inputs, reset them to their default value and check if they are changing:

 ```
+import { useState } from "react";
+import { UseForm } from "../entities/entities";

-export const useForm = (initialForm = {}) => {
+export const useForm = <T,>(initialForm: T): UseForm<T> => {
   const [formState, setFormState] = useState(initialForm);

-  const onInputChange = ({ target }) => {
+  const onInputChange = ({ target }: { target: HTMLInputElement }) => {
+    const { name, value } = target;

+    setFormState({
+      ...formState,
+      [name]: value,
+    });
+  };

+  const onTextAreaChange = ({ target }: { target: HTMLTextAreaElement }) => {
     const { name, value } = target;

     setFormState({